 \begin{example} Consider the graph $G$ of Example \ref{ex:IntroComplete} and the polynomials of Example \ref{ex:CHS}.
 The eigenvalues of $A(G)$ are $\lambda_1=2$ and $\lambda_2=\lambda_3=-1$.
 Therefore,

 \end{example}

-A very important observation is in order.
-The graph energy, together with the spectral, Ky Fan and Schatten norms, are defined in terms of singular values.
+An important observation is in order.
+The energy and spectral, Ky Fan and Schatten norms are defined in terms of singular values.
 The CHS norms are defined in terms of eigenvalues.
 The CHS norms can therefore distinguish between graphs that the other norms cannot.
-The following example is \cite[Example 2]{Aguilar}.
+The following appears in \cite[Example 2]{Aguilar}.

 \begin{example} Let $K$ denote the matrix of Example \ref{ex:IntroComplete}.
 Define $G$ and $H$ to be the graphs whose adjacency matrices are given by The graph $G$ has eigenvalues $2, 2, -1, -1,-1,-1$ and the graph $H$ has eigenvalues $2, 1, 1, -1, -1, -2$.
 Consequently, the graphs $G$ and $H$ have the same singular values but distinct eigenvalues.
 The graph energies, together with the spectral, Ky Fan and Schatten norms of $G$ and $H$ are equal.
 However, the CHS 6-norms of $G$ and $H$ are distinct.
 In particular, $\norm{G}_6^6=120$ and $\norm{H}_6^6=112$. \end{example}